 - Reliable, safe, super clean drinking water, straight from the Styrian Alps.

-- Affordable housing and commitment by the city of Vienna to “social housing” – after Glasgow perhaps the biggest in Europe.
+- Affordable housing and commitment by the city of Vienna to “social housing”.
 In fact, the biggest in Europe.

 - Free kindergartens till age 6.
 Yes, you read it right the first time.
 Free.